nss-day-cohort-38/bangazon-ecommerce-web-app-fortuna-base/README.md

 ## Welcome to Bangazon

-Bangazon is an E-commcerce application that allows users to do the following:
+Bangazon is an E-commerce application that allows users to do the following:

 - Sell Products
     - Create new product listings